 - Sleep Conditions

 Improving any one of these risk factors can lower your blood pressure.
-Studies have also found that in instances where a person’s blood pressure is being treated but is not regulated, more effective Sleep Apnea treatment could help.
-How is Sleep Apnea usually treated?
+Studies have also found that in instances where a person’s blood pressure is being treated but is not fully regulated, Sleep Apnea treatment can help.

-Typically, Sleep Apnea treatment involves using Continuous Positive Airway Pressure (CPAP) therapy using a CPAP machine, APAP machine, or BiPAP (BiLevel or BPAP) machine to blow pressurized air into the airway, causing the relaxed muscles of the airway and throat to open up.
+Typically, Sleep Apnea treatment involves using Continuous Positive Airway Pressure (CPAP) therapy through either a CPAP machine, APAP machine, or BiPAP (BiLevel or BPAP) machine to blow pressurized air into the airway, causing the relaxed muscles of the airway and throat to open up.

 This, in turn, allows air to reach the lungs.
 Provided you use your therapy equipment regularly, it can help raise blood oxygen during sleep.
 As blood oxygen saturation goes up, blood pressure goes down.